 1. What is the Accumold Scholars program all about?

 A partnership between Accumold and DMACC was formed to create opportunity for Accumold to help train the company’s future workforce and at the same time help raise the general awareness of the DMACC programs.
-Each year up to 5 scholarships will be awarded.

 2. Who can apply?

 In order to apply for the Scholarship program, you must first be accepted by DMACC.
 Next, you need to complete the Accumold Scholar application by clicking here.
 The scholarship application will require attaching your high school (or proof of HiSET completion) and/or college transcripts, 1-2 recommendation letters, and ACT and/or Accuplacer/ALEKS assessment scores.

 4. Do I have to work at Accumold to receive the scholarship?

 The intention is for all scholarship winners to have some part-time employment with Accumold during the schooling process with the idea that upon successful completion of the program moving to full-time.
 The scholarship does not guarantee a full-time job after graduation, this will be at the discretion of Accumold.